dgraph-io/dgraph-docs/content/graphql/federation/index.md

 }
 ```

-Even though the `id` field is of `ID` type which should be ideally generated internally by Dgraph.
-In this case, it should be provided as input since currently federated mutations aren't supported.
-The user should provide the value of `id` same as the value present in the GraphQL service where the type  `Astronaut` is defined.
+The `id` field is of `ID` type, which is usually generated internally by Dgraph.
+But, In this case, it's provided as an input.
+The user should provide the same `id` value that is present in the GraphQL service where the type  `Astronaut` is defined.

-For example, let's take that the type `Astronaut` is defined in some other service `AstronautService` as -
+For example, let's assume that the type `Astronaut` is defined in some other service, `AstronautService`, as follows:

 ```graphql
 type Astronaut @key(fields: "id") {